Video inside Miami Publix captures officer repeatedly punching homeless man accused of stealing chicken

 “It looks like he’s beating him to death for a chicken,” a second man said after watching the video.
 “I would say [it’s excessive].
 I would hate to be the damn chicken or the man.”

+One man, who said he was homeless, was standing outside of the supermarket, Wednesday night.
+He added that he knows Barber.

+“I face this stuff everyday,” he said.
+“I don’t condone the stealing.
+However, come on, it was a chicken.”

-The officer involved in the rough arrest has been suspended.
+The officer involved in the rough arrest has been relieved of duty pending the outcome of the investigation, police said.

-7News has reached out to the Fraternal Order of Police, the union that represents police officers, for comment, but they have not agreed to an interview.
+7News has reached out to the Fraternal Order of Police, the union that represents police officers in Miami, for comment, but they have not been available for an interview.

+7News has also reached out to Publix for comment, but have yet to hear back.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.